Jemez Springs in Sandoval County, New Mexico — The American Mountains (Southwest)

 Jémez State Monument

 Location.
 35° 46.947′ N, 106° 41.241′ W. Marker is in Jemez Springs, New Mexico, in Sandoval County.
 Marker is on State Road 4 just north of Jemez Springs, on the left when traveling east.
-Touch for map.
 State Highway 4 is an east-west route, runs mostly north-south through Jemez Springs.
 The marker is just north of the entrance to the Jémez State Monument.
+Touch for map.
 Marker is in this post office area: Jemez Springs NM 87025, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 10 miles of this marker, measured as the crow flies.
 Evelyn M. Vigil, Phan-Un-Pha-Kee (Young Doe) 1921–1995 (approx. 9.8 miles away); Pueblo of Jémez (approx. 9.8 miles away).

-More about this marker.
+More about this monument.
 The site the marker refers to has had a name change.
 It is now the Jemez Historic Site.

 Also see . . .